A clinical trial to assess a potential treatment option for multiple myeloma

 Arm B will take the comparator medicine as oral capsules every day and will have 1 visit every 1 or 2 weeks for 3 months, followed by 1 visit every 4 weeks.

 The study team will assess your health, safety and the effectiveness of the study medicines.
+Participants who stop taking the study medicine will be asked to continue attending monthly visits to assess their cancer.

 Length of study treatment